Assistant Professor of Criminology and Criminal Justice

 Ph.D., University Of South Carolina, 2024

 Dr. Laskovtsov joined the Department of Sociology, Criminology, and Criminal Justice in the Fall of 2024.
 She teaches the department’s social stratification (SOCI 321), as well introductory sociology (SOCI 203) and criminal justice (CRIM 200) courses.
-She also teaches special topics classes like Gender and Crime (CRIM 415), Victimology (CRIM 399), and Comparative Criminology (CRIM 399).
+She also teaches special topics classes like Gender and Crime (CRIM 415), Victimology (CRIM 399), and Rural Criminology (CRIM 399).
 Dr. Laskovtsov has also taken on the role of faculty advisor to the student-led Sociology and Criminology Club (SCCJ) on campus.

 Curriculum Vita